ttab/textbit/README.md

 ## Textbit.DropMarker

 Provides a drop marker indicator.
-Handles positioning automatically.
-Provides a html data attribute to use for styling when dragOver is true.
-Drop marker is positioned as a line as default.
-It is expanded to encompass the whole active element when a plugin root component has the property `droppable` set to `true`.
+Handles positioning and displaying automatically.
+Provides a html data attribute to use for styling when dragOver is happening and what type of dragOver is wanted.
+If `data-dragover` is `between` a line should be displayed between elements.
+This is the default behaviour.
+If a plugin component has property `droppable` set to `true` the droppable marker will encompass the whole element component.
+The `data-dragover` attribute will be set to `around`.

 ### Props
 | Name | Type | Description |